Sampoong Department Store collapse

-On June 29, 1995, the Sampoong Department Store (삼풍백화점; Hanja: 三豐百貨店) in Seocho District, Seoul, South Korea collapsed due to a structural failure.
+On June 29, 1995, the Sampoong Department Store in Seocho District, Seoul, South Korea, collapsed due to a structural failure.
 The collapse killed 502 people and injured 937, making it the largest peacetime disaster in South Korean history.
 It was the deadliest non-deliberate modern building collapse until the 2013 Rana Plaza factory collapse in Bangladesh.

 Construction on the store began in 1987 and was completed in 1990.
-The company initially contracted to build the structure withdrew after the chairman of Sampoong Group's construction division, Lee Joon, demanded changes to the concrete support columns that introduced structural concerns.
-Lee Joon ultimately used his own company to complete construction.
-Investigators blamed the collapse primarily on the column specifications which were incorrect for a flat-slab building design.
+During construction, the chairman of Sampoong Group's construction division, Lee Joon, wanted changes to the concrete support columns that introduced structural concerns.
+When the company's general contractor resisted these changes, Lee ultimately fired them and used his own in-house construction company to complete the building.
+Investigators blamed the collapse primarily on this and other unsafe modifications made during the building's construction and lifespan.

 On December 27, 1995, Lee Joon was convicted of criminal negligence and sentenced to 10 years and 6 months imprisonment.
 His sentence was later lessened to 7 years and 6 months on appeal.
 His son, Lee Han-sang, was convicted of corruption and accidental homicide and sentenced to 7 years imprisonment.
 Additionally, two city planners from the Seocho District were convicted of taking bribes.

 Background

 Following the selection of Seoul as host city of the 1988 Summer Olympics, there was a large development boom in the Seoul Capital Area.
-As local law did not allow foreign contractors to sign contracts for projects in Seoul at the time, almost all buildings were being erected by South Korean companies, which typically built the structures quickly and with a low quality because of the large number of projects assigned to them.
+Because local law at the time did not permit foreign contractors to sign project contracts in Seoul, most buildings were being built by South Korean companies.
+While South Korean construction had earned a strong international reputation — by the early 1980s, only the United States had more overseas projects than South Korea — building standards and regulatory oversight remained comparatively weak at home.
+Under pressure to deliver multiple projects at once, firms often rushed domestic construction, compromising quality.

 The Sampoong Group began construction of the Sampoong Department Store in 1987 over a tract of land in the Seocho District previously used as a landfill.
 The building's plans originally called for a residential apartment building with four floors to be built by Woosung Construction.
-However, during construction, the blueprints were changed by the future chairman of Sampoong Group's construction division, Lee Joon, to instead create a large department store.
-This involved cutting away a number of support columns to install escalators and the addition of a fifth floor (originally meant as a roller skating rink but later changed to a food court).
+During construction, however, the blueprints were changed by the future chairman of Sampoong Group's construction division, Lee Joon, to instead create a large department store.
+This involved cutting away a number of support columns to install escalators and the addition of a fifth floor (originally meant for a roller skating rink, which was later changed to a food court).

 Woosung refused to carry out these changes due to serious structural concerns.
 In response, Lee Joon fired them and used his own company to complete the store's construction instead.
-The building was completed in late 1989, and the department store opened to the public on July 7, 1990, attracting an estimated 40,000 people per day during the building's five years of existence.
+The building was completed in late 1989, and the department store opened to the public on July 7, 1990, attracting an estimated 40,000 people per day during its five years of existence.
 The store consisted of north and south wings connected by an atrium.